 Exceptionally beautiful picture book from sisters Haddy N’jie and Lisa Aisato – who for the first time have combined their forces together … The idea is just as simple as it is original, not to mention genial.
 The child’s sleep is connected with the seasons.
 To the spring who sleeps during the winter, the summer who sleeps during the spring, and so on, until the circle is closed and all the seasons have slept and come back to life … What truly makes this book an exceptional experience for both children and adults are Lisa Aisato’s strikingly beautiful illustrations … It is also liberating to see many different skin and hair colours.
 The book is dazzling, and not whitewashed – like the majority of Norwegian children’s books like to present their characters.
-The children and characters in Soon You’ll Be Sleeping have European, Asian and African characteristics.
+The children and characters in A Dream for Every Season have European, Asian and African characteristics.
 It is universal, not politically correct.

 VG, 6 out of 6 stars